walles/ttt/README.md

   types
 * If the right answer hasn't been presented in five seconds, show the correct answer so that the player can type it
+* Enable picking which multiplication tables to test

 ---